Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

 Here are some of the best pregnancy-safe exercises:

-• Farmers Carry: The farmers carry is a walking weight-bearing exercise that serves to strengthen the abdominal obliques.
-This is a great exercise for pregnant women because it’s simple, safe, and effective.
+• Farmer’s Carry: The farmer’s carry is a walking weight-bearing exercise that strengthens the abdominal obliques.
+It’s simple, safe, and effective.
 Follow your doctor’s recommendations when selecting the weight of your kettlebell.

 • Diaphragmatic Breathing: Diaphragmatic breathing targets the transverse abdominal muscles.
 The practice of breathing deeply can also reduce stress and anxiety.
 Diaphragmatic breathing can be done standing or sitting.